Santo Niño, Parañaque: History

-Santo Niño was originally known as Ibayo, an old Tagalog word which means "the opposite side of the river," referring to its location across the Estero de Tripa de Gallina and Parañaque River from the populated coastal barrios of Parañaque.
-It was established as a sitio of Don Galo by the late 17th century, connected to it only by a bamboo footbridge over the Tripa de Gallina.
-The sitio remained largely agricultural during the Spanish colonial period containing vast tracts of farmland and swamps that stretched as far north as the Estero de Maricaban and east to the territories of Malibay (now part of Pasay) and Bicutan (now part of Taguig), forming parts of the 2,544 ha Hacienda de Maricaban of the Order of Saint Augustine.
-The sitio's original settlers were migrants from Don Galo, La Huerta and San Dionisio, including its pioneers, the de León family, followed by the Márquez, Santos, Valenzuela and Cruz families.
-With the incorporation of Parañaque as a town in the Province of Rizal under the American colonial government, Ibayo became a full-fledged barrio and Parañaque's only inland barrio consisting of four sitios, namely Dilain, Libro Balagbag, Bundok Mani and Mataas na Kahoy.
+Santo Niño was originally known as Ibayo, an old Tagalog word meaning "the opposite side of the river," referring to its location across the Estero de Tripa de Gallina and Parañaque River from populated coastal barrios of Parañaque.
+It was established as a sitio of Don Galo by the late 17th century, connected only by a bamboo footbridge over the Tripa de Gallina.
+The sitio remained largely agricultural during the Spanish colonial period containing vast tracts of farmland and swamps stretching as far north as the Estero de Maricaban and east to Malibay (now part of Pasay) and Bicutan (now part of Taguig), forming parts of the 2,544 ha Hacienda de Maricaban belonging to the Order of Saint Augustine.
+The sitio's original settlers were migrants from Don Galo, La Huerta and San Dionisio, including its pioneers the de León family, followed by the Márquez, Santos, Valenzuela and Cruz families.
+With the incorporation of Parañaque as a town in the province of Rizal under the American colonial government, Ibayo became a full-fledged barrio and Parañaque's only inland one consisting of four sitios: Dilain, Libro Balagbag, Bundok Mani, and Mataas na Kahoy.

-Under American rule, the sitio started to grow with the purchase of the Hacienda de Maricaban by the U.S. government from its owner Dolores Casal y Ochoa who only years earlier in 1906 acquired the former friar hacienda.
-A portion of the hacienda was then transferred to the Manila Railroad Company and a railroad line was eventually extended to this barrio towards Cavite, with another line in its eastern portion towards Aloneros and the Bicol Region.
+Under American rule, the sitio gree with the purchase of Hacienda de Maricaban by the U.S. government from its owner, Dolores Casal y Ochoa, who only years earlier in 1906 acquired the former friar hacienda.
+A portion of the hacienda was then transferred to the Manila Railroad Company and a railway line was eventually extended to this barrio towards Cavite, with another line in its eastern portion towards Aloneros in Guinyangan and on to the Bicol Region.
 In 1919, the Parañaque and Pasay section of the Maricaban estate was transformed into a U.S. Army Air Service camp known as Nichols Field, with the rest of the estate becoming part of the Fort William McKinley reservation.
 The airfield was eventually converted into an airport in 1948 and became Manila International Airport.

-Ibayo was officially renamed after the barrio's patron saint, the Santo Niño de Parañaque, in 1960.
+In 1960, Ibayo was officially renamed after the barrio's patron, the Santo Niño de Parañaque.
 It was converted into a barangay alongside all other barrios in the Philippines in 1974.
-In 1978, the barangay lost a significant part of its interior territory after two new barangays were created from several gated communities that were built there after the war.
-The communities adjacent to Bicutan such as United Parañaque Subdivision (1 to 3), Marian Park and Sitio de Asis were ceded to the new barangay of San Martin de Porres, while its southern communities such as Moonwalk Subdivision, Bricktown Village, and Multinational Village became part of the barangay of Moonwalk.
-The parish church of Santo Niño was created in 1995.
+In 1978, the barangay lost a significant part of its interior territory after two new barangays were created from several gated communities built there after the war.
+The communities adjacent to Bicutan such as United Parañaque Subdivision (1 to 3), Marian Park and Sitio de Asis were ceded to the new barangay of San Martín de Porres, while its southern communities such as Moonwalk Subdivision, Bricktown Village, and Multinational Village became part of the barangay of Moonwalk.
+The parish church of Santo Niño was erected in 1995.